How to Prepare An Overseas Trip. Let’s do it!

 Get Your Passport.

 You want a valid passport for all international travel.
 No passport, no entry.
-Make sure to apply for a passport well in advance.
+Get the passport book too if you’re American.
+The passport card is only valid for limited destinations and cannot be used for air travel.
+In addition, make sure to apply for a passport well in advance.
 I’m talking at least six weeks in advance.
-Do not procrastinate.
-Although you can pay extra to expedite your passport, I wouldn’t do it unless you have literally no other choice.
+Do not procrastinate or you can be denied boarding at the airport.
+Although you can pay extra money (like $60…) to expedite your passport, I wouldn’t do it unless you have literally no other choice.

-Keep in mind that some months are busier than others.
+Keep in mind that some months are busier than others when it comes to passport processing times.
 Passports are government documents.
-And the government can work … slow.
+And the government can work … slowly.
 So pick your times wisely.
-I need to renew my own passport, but I’m waiting until August when the “summer rush” is finished.
+I need to renew my own passport, but I waited until December when the “summer and holiday rushes” were already finished.
+I did the normal routine service and ended up with a new passport in only 3 weeks.
 Smart, huh?

 Check Entry and Exit Requirements.

 All countries have different “entry and exit” requirements.
-It’s your responsibility to know them.
+It’s your responsibility to know them ahead of time.
+No one else is going to hold your hand here, especially not border control.
+Immigration doesn’t care about honest mistakes, ones that may cost you thousands of dollars if you don’t know what you’re doing.
 You need to research visas too.
 Some countries only require e-visas.
 Other countries provide visas on arrival at the airport.
 Others require a full blown visit to the embassy or consulate.
 Again, don’t procrastinate.

 See Your Doctor.

 I know, I know, I know.
 No one likes visiting the doctor.
+I’m a hypochondriac and really hate annual physicals.
 But it’s necessary depending on the nature of your trip.
 Travelers’ Health is a great resource run by CDC.
 You can find your destination and then see if you need vaccines or medications to ensure a healthy trip.
 You also want to see your doctor if you need to renew your own prescriptions.
 Not all medicine is readily available outside your home country.
 Once you’re on the road, there are many ways you can stay healthy.

 Call your Bank.

-Always call your bank to let them know you’ll be overseas.
+Always call your bank to let them know you’ll be overseas for a certain length of time.
 You don’t want to have your debit card rejected at the ATM because you “forgot” to let your bank know about your travel plans.
+No money =/= a good time especially if you use a small bank with limited hours.
 You also need to alert your credit card company about your upcoming trip.
-Personally, I use Chase Sapphire Preferred, and can use online services to notify them.
+Personally, I use Chase Sapphire Preferred, and can use online services to notify them about my crazy solo adventures.
 Haha, I love not having to speak to a real person.

 Get Travel Insurance.

 If you can’t afford insurance, then you can’t afford to travel.
 Period.
 And I’m not just saying that because I’m a raging hypochondriac either.
 If you’re uninsured and fall ill, experience a death at home, break your expensive camera, or encounter another catastrophe, then you could lose thousands and thousands of dollars.
 Seriously.
-I’ve read stories of folks being air lifted and only spared a life of financial disaster simply because they had travel insurance.
+I’ve read stories of folks being air lifted and only spared a life of financial disaster simply because they had travel insurance in place prior to departure.
+And if you die (I know, dark place to go), do you want your family to pay to have your body shipped home?
+Seriously, cough up the cash and buy some travel insurance.

 Allianz Travel Insurance is reasonably priced and comprehensive.
-I use them quite often on my own trips and have never had a problem.
+I use them quite often on my own trips and have never had a problem with them.
 If you’re doing any adventure activities, read the fine print to make sure you’re covered on your trip.
+Some plans won’t cover you if you go paragliding.

 At the Airport